ProtocolONE/ptah-docs/content/docs/seo.md

 - **Use only one Title Tag and one H1 Header on the web page**

 Include the page’s primary keyword in both tags.
-Each page title should be absolutely unique.
+Each page title should be unique.

 - **Keep your title under 60 characters**